FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet-api.md

 {% include docs/integration/_intro-api.md %}

-FusionAuth has a [Hosted Backend APIs feature](link) that can make it easier to integrate your API with FusionAuth.
+FusionAuth has a [Hosted Backend APIs feature](https://fusionauth.io/docs/v1/tech/apis/hosted-backend) that can make it easier to integrate your API with FusionAuth.
 These APIs provide a pre-built solution for getting your app up and running using the OAuth2 Authorization Code grant with PKCE.
 We have in the past shown you how to create these endpoints yourself but this solution allows you to get going with your app without writing any backend code dealing with OAuth2.
 The Hosted Backend APIs deal with the OAuth2 flow and store the client tokens in cookies for you.
 Your service API can then check the cookies to verify the user is authenticated and authorized.
-For this to work, your FusionAuth instance and your API must be on the same domain.
+For this to work, your FusionAuth instance, frontend, and your API must all be hosted on the same domain.

 ## Prerequisites